ash/raku-course/essentials/running-programs/using-online-services/index.md

 Online services do not require many explanations.
 Paste the text of the program into an online editor and press the `Run` button.
 You will see program’s output in a separate area.
 If there are some errors, you will see them too.

 Such services can often send data to your program’s input stream STDIN from a separate textarea.
-Sometimes, the output is also shown split into STDOUT and STDERR.
+Sometimes, the output is also shown split into `STDOUT` and `STDERR`.

 ## External links